vmware-archive/cbapi/client_apis/README.md

 - `modload_complete`: a pipe-delimited list of modload strings
 - `netconn_complete`: a pipe-delimited list of netconn strings
 - `childproc_complete`: a pipe-delimited list of childproc strings
+- `crossproc_complete`: a pipe-delimited list of crossproc string
 - `os_type`: operating system type of the computer for this process; one of windows, linux, osx

 Each xxx_complete record is a string similar to: